This article is part of a larger series on How to Do Payroll.

-While the FLSA guidelines are wide-reaching, there are some industry exemptions to minimum wage and overtime.
+While the FLSA guidelines are wide-reaching, there are some industry exemptions to both minimum wage and overtime.
 Certain types of workers are also exempt from the minimum wage requirements in specific situations.

-Farm & Agricultural
+Farm and Agricultural Workers

 If you have a farm and used fewer than 500 man-days of farm labor in the previous calendar year, you are exempt from the minimum wage requirements.
 Employees of small fishing operations are also exempt.